Introduction

 - Enhanced clinical workflows through efficient data analysis.

+- Identification of new digital biomarkers for better patient outcomes.
 Real-time monitoring capabilities are crucial for improving interventions related to different STEMI types.

 By leveraging these features, health tech solutions can significantly enhance the efficiency and effectiveness of STEMI management.